DamienJuan/TicTacToe/README.md

 # TicTacToe

-Game from the ract doc.
+Game from the react doc.